 Quantification: many to many (0,n:0,n)

 Scope note This property is used to indicate the language encoded by the TX3 Writing System and used for writing, reading or rendering (i.e. transcribing) a TX1 Written Text.
-The specification of the language is fundamental for understanding the writing phenomena and the rules of the writing system used for the production or transcription of a specific text.

 Examples:

-The Latin alphabet (TX3), used to encode the identical inscriptions (TX1) on the Arch of Constantine, encodes the Latin language (E33) used to convey the message of the inscriptions.
+The Latin alphabet (TX3), used to encode the identical inscriptions (TX1) on the Arch of Constantine, encodes the Latin language (E55) used to convey the message of the inscriptions.